‘Disappeared’: Lynn Messer Baptist Mom Found Dead On Missouri Farm, Story On ID

 - Her disappearance case captured the attention of news media outlets all over the U.S.

-- More photos can be found at the Find Lynn Messer Facebookpage.
+- More photos can be found at the Find Lynn Messer Facebook page.

 #Disappeared Renewed For Season 8 By ID! https://t.co/mpw5sDesgI pic.twitter.com/x5ppVleLtS